abcum/ember-app/tests/dummy/app/templates/docs/services/metrics.md

 The `metrics` service adds functionality for tracking app usage analytics using external analytics service providers.
 The built-in analytics providers include Google Analytics, Facebook Pixel, Mixpanel, Heap Analytics, and Intercom.

-Integration is configured using the [`metrics`](/docs/config) configuration options.
+Integration is configured using the {{#link-to "docs.config"}}`metrics`{{/link-to}} configuration options.
 Page views are tracked automatically across all providers, meaning no custom page tracking code is required.

 ## Identifying a user